kroniak/docker-image/README.md

 # docker-image

-A little docker image based on doker-* with packages
+A little docker image based on docker-* with packages

 ## using from GitLab CI